 Pick a base color palette that allows for some flexibility as the trends change each season.
 While many will expect this to be a mostly neutral theme, leading Australian interior designer Shaynna Blaze says it's all about warm and cool, and "whether you love white and gray or cream and stone as a base to build your colors on."
 Once you settle on a preference, sticking to that constant color theme throughout your home should prevent it from looking dated too quickly and ensure it survives the seasonal trends.
 It's the perfect backdrop to feature period pieces, so you can still have fun with timely styles.

-You might be in a Moroccan mood right now, but will you still love that boho vibe in five years' time?
-It's okay to throw in some Aztec accents and the odd printed pouf or exotic throw, but entire rooms built around just the one theme will become dated very quickly.
-Mix it up, and fuse elements of the look you love with modern and traditional décor that will complement each other and work together over the long term.
+You might be in a Moroccan mood right now, but will you still love that boho vibe in five years?
+It's okay to throw in some Aztec accents and a few printed pillows or a gorgeous throw, but entire rooms built around just the one theme will become dated very quickly.
+Mix it up, and fuse elements of the look you love with modern and traditional décor that complement each other and work together over the long term.

-In the end, despite all of the above, you have to be adaptable and move with the times.
-Interiors are changing quicker than ever, and they're not about to slow down anytime soon.
-If you're open to change, you can adapt your home quickly to embrace the newness as it arrives and find a way to intersperse it.
+In the end, you have to be adaptable and move with the times.
+If you're open to change, you can adapt your home quickly to embrace newness as it arrives and find a way to intersperse it.
 It can be simple things like changing your cushions, giving your living room a lift with some new artwork, or updating the hardware in your bathroom to bring it from drab to fab.

 Interior trends have a habit of changing on us, but that shouldn't stop you from buying that "in" piece you really love.
 Put aside a budget that allows you to move within the times and enjoy those sporadic moments; it's fun to play with what's new.
-But really consider what you spend your money on because furniture trend cycles are shorter than ever before in the "Age of Disposable Décor."
+But really consider what you spend your money on because furniture trend cycles are shorter than ever before.

-We suggest a separate savings account for the major makeovers such as the bathroom or kitchen.
-These can be costly too; on average, a high-end kitchen can set you back over $50,000.
+We suggest a separate savings account for the major makeovers, such as the bathroom or kitchen.
+These can be costly—on average, a high-end kitchen can set you back about $60,000.
 As the two biggest and most frequented rooms of the house, they are the first thing to make your home look dated.
-Don't say to yourself, "Oh well, I hired a designer five or 10 years ago."
 We're here to say it's time for a refresh.
 That's when that dedicated décor savings account will come in handy.